 - More courses and general information

-Tutorial – Techniques of Academic Work within the German University Context (winter term and summer term - CANCELLED in summer 2020)
+Tutorial – Techniques of Academic Work within the German University Context (winter term and summer term)

-The tutorial introduces students from abroad to the techniques of academic work within the German university context.
-By attending this tutorial students will be able to meet the formal requirements concerning literature research, oral presentations and term papers which are assumed to be known in many courses they will attend while studying at the JGU Mainz.
+The tutorial (3 ECTS) introduces students from abroad to the techniques of academic work within the German university context.
+By attending this tutorial students will be able to meet the formal requirements concerning literature research, oral presentations and term papers which are also very useful for other courses they will attend while studying at the JGU Mainz.

 Courses by Israel professor Yossi David